 Mediation, Moderation, and Conditional Process Analysis I

-Global School for Empirical Research Methods
+Global School Empirical Research Methods

 MY LATEST RESEARCH

-Currently in press at Addiction Biology, recent collaborations with the UCLA Additions Lab show how an alcohol self-administration task can be used to classify individuals as either motivated or unmotivated drinkers, and explore predictors of drinking status using random forests.
+Published at Addiction Biology, recent collaborations with the UCLA Additions Lab show how an alcohol self-administration task can be used to classify individuals as either motivated or unmotivated drinkers, and explore predictors of drinking status using random forests.